-The Accountable Care Atlas is the ACLC’s latest public resource intended to help the provider community identify and prioritize the care delivery competencies necessary for success under risk-based payment.
-The Accountable Care Atlas builds on the previous work of the ACLC members, this time, organizing the more than 160 competencies in context for implementation.
+The Accountable Care Atlas is the ACLC’s seminal resource intended to help the health care industry identify and prioritize the care delivery competencies necessary for success under risk-based payment.
+The Accountable Care Atlas is a culmination of the work of the ACLC members, organizing more than 160 competencies in context for implementation.

 While industry experts agree that value-based payment is the most promising path forward, there is significant uncertainty around how to achieve success under these new models.
 Not only do provider leaders struggle to know what changes must be made, but they need help knowing where to begin.
 Provider organizations must allocate their limited resources in a manner that aligns with their long-term value-based objectives, while increasing their likelihood of short-term success and sustainability.

 The Accountable Care Atlas is a public resource intended to serve all providers in their transitions to value.
 The Atlas is not specific to any payment model or provider type.
 In future iterations, the ACLC may develop more targeted versions of the tool.